Help Hub — Attention Training FAQs.

 What can I do to help if my child is getting bored with TRAIN?

-TRAIN uses repetition of game-based tasks to strengthen the neural pathways responsible for cognitive attention skills.
+TRAIN uses repetition of game-based exercises to strengthen the neural pathways responsible for cognitive attention skills.
 This repetition can make some children start to feel bored or fatigued around week 4 or 5 of the program.
 Here are some tips to help keep your child engaged.

 - Incorporate TRAIN into a weekly schedule along with school, extracurricular activities, playdates and chores.